Just added: Embedded C From Zero

 The CAP Theorem

-Every distributed database makes a promise, and every distributed database eventually has to break part of that promise, on purpose, because the network made it break it.
-The CAP theorem is the formal statement of exactly which part gets broken and when.
-It sounds abstract until you see the actual moment it applies — a cable gets cut, two data centers can't talk to each other, and every system behind that cable has to decide, right now, whether to keep answering or keep agreeing.
-It can't do both.
+Every distributed database makes a promise, and eventually breaks part of it - on purpose, because the network forced it to.
+The CAP theorem is the formal statement of which part breaks, and when.
+It sounds abstract until the actual moment it applies: a cable gets cut, two data centers can't talk, and every system behind that cable must decide, right now, whether to keep answering or keep agreeing - it can't do both.

 How to read this

 Read it in order.
-Phase 1 defines the three letters precisely — most confusion about CAP comes from vague definitions of "consistency" and "availability."
-Phase 2 is the actual argument for why you can't have all three, walked through with a concrete network partition.
-Phase 3 grounds it in real databases you've probably used, and clears up the most common misreading of the theorem.
+Phase 1 defines the three letters precisely - most confusion about CAP comes from vague definitions of "consistency" and "availability."
+Phase 2 walks through the actual argument for why you can't have all three, using a concrete network partition, and Phase 3 grounds it in real databases you've probably used and clears up the most common misreading of the theorem.

 The phases